Suraj-Hulagur/MARVEL-TASKS-REPORT/level0.md

 It is device agnostic and ensures consistent formatting across platforms.

 ---

-### What I Did
-- Chose **Blockchain** as my technical topic.
-- Wrote a detailed article in markdown format.
-- Uploaded the article to GitHub for reference.

  [My GitHub Repo](https://github.com/Suraj-Hulagur/Technical-Resource-Article/tree/main)

 ---

-### Conclusion
-This task helped me get comfortable with markdown formatting and taught me how to structure technical articles clearly and effectively.

 <hr style="border:2.5px solid white; margin: 35px 0;">